MA-Zbida/Time-Series-Analysis/README.md

 These indicators are predicted with respect to both time and known impactful events.

-🛠️ Future Enhancements
+## 🛠️ Future Enhancements
 Integration of high-frequency or regional data

-Use of NLP for automated event extraction from news articles
+Use chatbot for automated event extraction from news and their intensity

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with improvements, bug fixes, or new ideas.

-📜 License
+## 📜 License
 This project is licensed under the MIT License.